Updated: Jan 17, 2021

-We focused on not only how to make their slides better (working within the guidelines of their respective corporate ID) but more importantly, the technique of how to begin your presentation without slides (i.e. that title slide on the wall behind you).
+We focused on not only how to make their slides better but also, and more importantly, the technique of how to begin your presentation without slides (i.e. that title slide on the wall behind you).

-Overall everyone learned and practiced speaking techniques which make the overall presentation more interesting, but without breaking their internal rules.
+Overall, everyone learned and practiced speaking techniques which make the overall presentation more interesting, but without breaking their internal rules.